-Are you aware of voice user interface and its impact on businesses in Singapore?
+Are you aware of the voice user interface and its impact on businesses in Singapore?
 If you’ve been keen on noticing things, one thing you must have noticed is voice devices such as Amazon’s Echo and Echo Dot turning voice interactions into a reality.
 This used to only happen in science fiction – but now, it’s here with us as part of a reality that we can always harness to our full benefit.

 It’s even predicted that voice interactions will in the next few years be revolutionising the way the world interacts with computers.
 Could the prediction hold?
 We pray that we all live long enough to find out.

-With tech giants such as IBM, Google, Cisco, and Slack to name a few investing millions in the voice technology, it’s safe to say that nothing is stopping this technology from taking off and spreading like a conflagration.
+With tech giants such as IBM, Google, Cisco, and Slack to name a few investing millions in voice technology, it’s safe to say that nothing is stopping this technology from taking off and spreading like a conflagration.

-So What Exactly is Voice interface?
+So What Exactly is a Voice interface?